 Applications for small grants can be submitted in English or French.
-Please download the letter of inquiry and budget templates or fill in the online form directly (Preferred).
+Please download the letter of intent and budget templates or fill in the online form directly (Preferred).

-Any changes to the letter of inquiry and budget templates will render the application ineligible.
+Any changes to the letter of intent and budget templates will render the application ineligible.
 Applications must be submitted by filling in the online form directly (Preferred) or as a Word document (for the letter of intent) and as an Excel sheet for the budget (in case of poor Internet connection).

-- English: Letter of Inquiry template and Budget template. / Online form - •French: Letter of Inquiry template and Budget template. / Online form
+• English: Letter of Inquiry template and Budget template. / Online form

+•French: Letter of Inquiry template and Budget template. / Online form

-Small grant applicants are invited to submit their letter of intent and budget by e-mail no later than September 13, 2024 at 11:59 pm (Madagascar time) via the online form or at cepfproposals@iucn.nl, indicating the following e-mail subject: LOI_2/2024/SG_CEPF"COM"/"your organization".
+Small grant applicants are invited to submit their LOI and budget by email no later than 13 September 2024, 12 pm (Mauritius Time) to cepfproposals@iucn.nl, with the following object of the email: LOI_2/2024/SG_CEPF"MUS"/"your organization".

-For example: LOI_2/2024/SG_CEPF_COM/IUCN NL
+For example: LOI_2/2023/SG_CEPF_MUS/IUCN NL